 Pumpkin Pie Recipe

 So when it comes to traditional dishes that I’ve had since childhood, I don’t like to rock the boat.
-I don’t want a fancy pumpkin pie with toffee and a chocolate drizzle, I want a classic pumpkin pie with a giant dollop (much larger than the one pictured) of whipped cream on it.
+I don’t want a fancy pumpkin pie with toffee and a chocolate drizzle, I want a classic pumpkin pie recipe with a giant dollop (much larger than the one pictured) of whipped cream on it.
 If you’re anything like me, then you’re going to love this pumpkin pie recipe.

 WANT ANOTHER CLASSIC PUMPKIN DESSERT?
 MAKE MY FOOLPROOF PUMPKIN ROLL!